Targeted Ketogenic Diet – Overview

 - Marathons and sprinting

-Who all must go for a targeted Keto diet?
+Who must go for a targeted Keto diet?

-What all you need to eat during a targeted keto diet?
+What do you need to eat during a targeted keto diet?

 - Seafood, fish, shellfish